lawrennd/snippets/_information-game/includes/entropy-game-introduction.md

 \figure{\includediagram{\diagramsDir/information/binary-search-tree}{70%}}{The optimal strategy in the Entropy Game resembles a binary search, dividing the search space in half with each question.}{binary-search-tree}

-\subsection{Entropy Reduction as Intelligence}
+\subsection{Entropy Reduction and Decisions}

-\notes{From an information-theoretic perspective, intelligence can be viewed as the capacity to efficiently reduce entropy - the uncertainty about the state of the world.
+\notes{From an information-theoretic perspective, decisions can be taken in a way that efficiently reduces entropy - our the uncertainty about the state of the world.
 Each observation or action an intelligent agent takes should maximize expected information gain, optimally reducing uncertainty given available resources.}

 \slides{
 * Entropy before question: $S(X)$